Denopia/LOMEX2/README.md

 1. Download the project directory.

-2. Go to the main directory "SAKE".
+2. Go to the main directory (SAKE).

 3. Install the different programs of the pipeline in the following order